-Here’s What Kemba Walker Had To Say About Emotional Tribute From Hornets
+NESN

 Following the game, a convincing 108-87 win for the Celtics, Walker responded to the ovation he received.

-“It was special,” Walker said, via ESPN.
+“It was special,” Walker said, via ESPN.com.
 “It was special.
 Just to be back here and the amount of love I’ve been getting throughout this day, leading up to this day, it’s been a lot of love and the video just topped it off.
 It’s special and it definitely obviously made me really emotional.

 “I was trying to hold it in, but I couldn’t.
 I knew I wasn’t going to be able to.”

-This won’t be Walker and the C’s only trip to North Carolina this season, either.
-The Celtics and Hornets will face one another at Spectrum Center on New Years Eve.
+This won’t be the only trip to North Carolina this season for Walker and the C’s, either.
+The Celtics and Hornets will face one another at Spectrum Center on New Year’s Eve.

 Thumbnail photo via David Butler II/USA TODAY Sports Images